By Nathan Peel – 2018 Writers contest award recipient!

 The Mandarin dragonet (also known as the mandarin goby), is the arguably the most beautiful saltwater fish, which catches the eye of both experienced and beginner hobbyist.
 If you have done any research on these fish you would find that most people would agree they are not for beginners.
 This is for several reasons, but the main reason is the fish’s dietary needs.
 Although dragonets are more difficult than other fish, it is possible for beginners to keep them successfully in their saltwater aquariums.

-One of the most frequent questions asked by beginner hobbyist is “What tank size do in need for this fish?”
+One of the most frequent questions asked by beginner hobbyists is “What tank size do in need for this fish?”
 Most people assume it is based on how large the fish grows to be.
 While for most fish this is this the case, for Mandarin dragonets it has to do with their diet.
-A Mandarin dragonet could easily live in a 20 gallon tank and have plenty for room, but it is not the actual fish you need room for.
+A Mandarin dragonet could easily live in a 20-gallon tank and have plenty of room, but it is not the actual fish you need room for.
 Copepods live in rocks and in the sand bed; the more sand bed and rocks you have the more copepods can live in your tank.
-A Mandarin dragonet can easily wipe out a whole population of copepods in a 20 gallon tank in a short amount of time.
-The reason you can not just feed more is because it will have negative affect related to having too much nutrients.
-So unless you have a well filtered tank, you do plenty of water changes, or dose pods often, Mandarin dragonets should only be in tanks 45 gallons or larger.
+A Mandarin dragonet can easily wipe out a whole population of copepods in a 20-gallon tank in a short amount of time.
+The reason you can not just feed more is that it will have a negative affect related to having too many nutrients.
+So unless you have a well-filtered tank, you do plenty of water changes, or dose pods often, Mandarin dragonets should only be in tanks 45 gallons or larger.

 Like I said early, copepods live in the sand and rock in your tank.
 It is important to have plenty of rocks and a sandbed.
 It is not recommended to put dragonets in a bare bottoms tank because of this.
 It is also good to have a refugium built into your filtration system.
 Here copepods can reproduce and live without being eaten and then eventually go into the main tank.
 This will allow for the supply of copepods to be even more stable for your fish.